 HA-Rg3 nanoparticles and ginsenoside Rg3 were used to treat H125 cells in order to verify their inhibitory effects on the expression of miR-129 in H125 cells.

 The experiment results showed that both ginsenoside Rg3 and HA-Rg3 nanoparticles effectively inhibited the expression of miR-192.
 HA-Rg3 achieved better inhibition of miR-192 expression in H125 cells than ginsenoside Rg3.

-The researchers also examined and compared the abilities of five agents (i.e. Rg3, HA-Rg3, miR-192 inhibitor, etc.) in inhibiting the H125 cells proliferation, invasion, migration and in inducing apoptosis in H125 cells.
+The researchers also examined and compared the abilities of five agents (i.e. Rg3, HA-Rg3, miR-192 inhibitor, etc.) in inhibiting the H125 cells proliferation, invasion, migration, and inducing apoptosis in H125 cells.